|Trip Duration:||10 days|

 Kathmandu is the capital and largest metropolitan city of Nepal.
-The city is the municipal central part of the Kathmandu Valley in the Himalayas, which also contain two sister cities namely Patan or Lalitpur, 5 kilometres (3.1 m) to its southeast and Bhaktapur, 13 kilometres (8.7 mi) to its east.
+The city is the municipal central part of the Kathmandu Valley in the Himalayas, which also contain two sister cities namely Patan or Lalitpur, 5 kilometers (3.1 m) to its southeast and Bhaktapur, 13 kilometers (8.7 mi) to its east.
 It is also acronymic as ‘KTM’.

-The city stands at an elevation of approximately 1,400 metres (4,600 ft) in the bowl-shaped valley in central Nepal surrounded by four major mountains, namely: Shivapuri, Phulchowki, Nagarjun and Chandragiri.
+The city stands at an elevation of approximately 1,400 meters (4,600 ft) in the bowl-shaped valley in central Nepal surrounded by four major mountains, namely: Shivapuri, Phulchowki, Nagarjun, and Chandragiri.
 It is inhabited by 1,081,845 (2011, Central Bureau of Statistics) people.
-The Kathmandu valley with its three districts including Kathmandu District accounts for a population density of only 97 per square kilometres whereas Kathmandu metropolitan city has a density of 13,225 per square kilometres.
-It is by far the largest urban agglomerate in Nepal, accounting for 20% of the urban population in an area of 5,067 hectares (12,520 acres) (50.67 square kilometres (19.56 sq mi).
+The Kathmandu valley with its three districts including Kathmandu District accounts for a population density of only 97 per square kilometers whereas Kathmandu metropolitan city has a density of 13,225 per square kilometers.
+It is by far the largest urban agglomerate in Nepal, accounting for 20% of the urban population in an area of 5,067 hectares (12,520 acres) (50.67 square kilometers (19.56 sq mi).

-Kathmandu, as the gateway to Nepal Tourism, is the nerve centre of the country’s economy.
+Kathmandu, as the gateway to Nepal Tourism, is the nerve center of the country’s economy.

 The city’s wealthy history is nearly 2000 years old, as incidental from writing in the valley.
 Its religious affiliation is dominantly Hindu followed by Buddhism.
 People of other religious beliefs also live in Kathmandu giving it a cosmopolitan culture.
 Nepali is the common language of the city, though many speak the Nepal Bhasa Newari as it is the center of the Newar people and civilization.
 English is understood by all of the educated population of the city.